Is DB a force to be reckoned with in the rap game? Check out this in-depth review of her debut EP "Aether".

-Baryo Berde has been making waves in local Hiphop ever since their inception.
+Baryo Berde has been making waves in the local hip-hop scene ever since its inception.
 We’ve seen the rise of acts such as Row 4, Migo Senires, and Mr. Pahinga himself, Al James.
 In 2015, the collective added another promising artist to its roster.
 She goes by the name of DB, and she’s here to represent girl power to the fullest.

-After rocking the crowd at various gigs and releasing a few critically-acclaimed songs, the femcee from the south finally dropped her debut EP called “Aether” on July 7.
+After rocking the crowd at various gigs and releasing a few critically-acclaimed songs, the femcee from Cavite finally dropped her debut EP called “Aether” on July 7, 2018.
 Helping her out are some of the country’s best producers today.
 So is it worth listening to or should you just skip it?
 Let this track-by-track review help you make up your mind.

 1. Live Evil